dmbarbour/glas/docs/GlasModules.md

 Glas will flexibly interpret most files as modules.

 The interpretation of a file into a value depends on the file extension.
 The `.g` file extension is used for Glas language modules.
-The default behavior for other file extensions is to return the file's content as a binary array.
-This behavior is configurable via the [Glas Language Extension](GlasLangExt.md) features.
+Behavior for other extensions is configurable via [Glas Language Extension](GlasLangExt.md) features.

-Because file-extensions are non-invasive, Glas can often be extended to compile files produced by other tools into structured data or similar.
-Of course, not all file types are suitable.
+Because file-extensions are non-invasive, Glas can be extended to compile files produced by other tools into structured data or similar.
+Of course, not all file types are suitable for Glas semantics.
+But returning the binary is also a valid option.

 ## Folders as Modules